HandBrake/HandBrake-docs/source/docs/en/latest/introduction/quick-start.markdown

 Select the `Start` button on the toolbar to make your new video.

-HandBrake will report its progress while it's working and alert you when it's finished.
-Then you will have a new video file at the `Destination` you specified.

 <!-- .system-lin -->

 <!-- TODO: Linux figures. -->